gurshabad/follower-drone/README.md

 Useful information
 ------------------
 This is a ROS package, all source code is in Python.
 The standard AR.Drone keyboard controller is also included.
+You will need to install the quadcopter drivers (apt-get install ros-\*-ardrone-autonomy) before this can work with an AR.Drone.

 Tracker: uses openCV to detect specified objects; currently configured to follow a red sphere.